pbiggar/phc/doc/manual/treetutorial6.rst

 So, we now want to do something more useful than deleting all :class:`Eval_expr` nodes from the tree.
 The first thing we need to be able to do is distinguish ``include`` statements from other :class:`Eval_expr` nodes.
-We can use pattern matching (see <xref linkend="treetutorial3"> and <xref linkend="treetutorial4">) to do that - but what should we match against?
+We can use pattern matching (see :ref:`treetutorial3` and :ref:`treetutorial4`) to do that - but what should we match against?
 If you are unsure about the structure of the tree, it can be quite useful to use the XML unparser to find out what the tree looks like.
 We modify the plugin as
 follows: